fangorn222-ctrl/WSE-World-State-Engine-A-structured-external-memory-architecture-for-Large-Language-Models/README.md

 ## The Problem

 Expanding LLM context windows to millions of tokens is computationally expensive and unreliable.
-Attention cost scales linearly with context length (~2P FLOP per token, where P is the number of active parameters), while retrieval accuracy degrades due to the well-documented "lost in the middle" phenomenon.
+Attention cost scales linearly with context length (processing each additional token through a dense-equivalent model incurs roughly 2P FLOP in parameter-matrix compute alone, before sequence-length-dependent attention overhead), while retrieval accuracy degrades due to the well-documented "lost in the middle" phenomenon.
 Paying more for worse results is not a scalable solution.

 ## The Idea